Medical genetics of Jews: Tay–Sachs disease

 Tay–Sachs disease, which can present as a fatal illness of children that causes mental deterioration prior to death, was historically extremely common among Ashkenazi Jews, with lower levels of the disease in some Pennsylvania Dutch, Italian, Irish Catholic, and French Canadian descent, especially those living in the Cajun community of Louisiana and the southeastern Quebec.
 Since the 1970s, however, proactive genetic testing has been quite effective in eliminating Tay–Sachs from the Ashkenazi Jewish population.
+The first mass Tay-Sachs screening program for Ashkenazi Jews occurred in May of 1971 at Congregation Beth El, a Conservative Shul in Bethesda, Maryland.

 Lipid transport diseases

 Micrograph of Gaucher disease, with cells that have the characteristic crumpled tissue paper-like cytoplasm.
 H&E stain.

 Gaucher's disease, in which lipids accumulate in inappropriate locations, occurs most frequently among Ashkenazi Jews; the mutation is carried by roughly one in every 15 Ashkenazi Jews, compared to one in 100 of the general American population.
 Gaucher's disease can cause brain damage and seizures, but these effects are not usually present in the form manifested among Ashkenazi Jews; while those affected still bruise easily, and it can still potentially rupture the spleen, it generally has only a minor impact on life expectancy.

 Ashkenazi Jews are also highly affected by other lysosomal storage diseases, particularly in the form of lipid storage disorders.
 Compared to other ethnic groups, they more frequently act as carriers of mucolipidosis and Niemann–Pick disease, the latter of which can prove fatal.

 The occurrence of several lysosomal storage disorders in the same population suggests the alleles responsible might have conferred some selective advantage in the past.
 This would be similar to the hemoglobin allele which is responsible for sickle-cell disease, but solely in people with two copies; those with just one copy of the allele have a sickle cell trait and gain partial immunity to malaria as a result.
 This effect is called heterozygote advantage.